Mexico City

-The 2020 population for the city proper was 9,209,944, with a land area of 1495 km2, making it the second largest Spanish-speaking city proper in the world.
-According to the most recent definition agreed upon by the federal and state governments, the population of Greater Mexico City is 21,804,515, which makes it the world's sixth-largest metropolitan area and the second-largest urban agglomeration in the Western Hemisphere (behind São Paulo, Brazil).
-Greater Mexico City has a GDP of $411 billion in 2011, which makes it one of the most productive urban areas in the world.
-The city was responsible for generating 15.8% of Mexico's GDP, and the metropolitan area accounted for about 22% of the country's GDP.
-If it were an independent country in 2013, Mexico City would be the fifth-largest economy in Latin America.
+According to the 2020 census, Mexico City proper had a population of 9,209,944 and a land area of 1495 km2, making it Mexico's primate city and the second-largest Spanish-speaking city proper in the world after Lima.
+Under the most recent definition agreed upon by the federal and state governments, Greater Mexico City had a population of 21,804,515, making it the world's 15th-largest metropolitan area and the second-largest urban agglomeration in the Western Hemisphere, after São Paulo.
+In 2011, Greater Mexico City had a GDP of $411 billion, making it one of the world's most productive urban areas.
+The city accounted for 15.8% of Mexico's GDP, while the metropolitan area accounted for about 22%.
+If it were an independent country in 2013, Mexico City would have been the fifth-largest economy in Latin America.

-Mexico City is the oldest capital city in the Americas and one of two founded by Indigenous people.
+Mexico City is the oldest capital city in the Americas and one of only two founded by Indigenous peoples.
 (Note: Quito, the capital city of Ecuador, is the other such city.)
-The city was originally built on a group of islands in Lake Texcoco by the Mexica around 1325, under the name Tenochtitlan.
-It was almost completely destroyed in the 1521 siege of Tenochtitlan and subsequently redesigned and rebuilt in accordance with the Spanish urban standards.
-In 1524, the municipality of Mexico City was established, known as México Tenochtitlán, and as of 1585, it was officially known as Ciudad de México (Mexico City).
-Mexico City played a major role in the Spanish colonial empire as a political, administrative, and financial center.
-Following independence from Spain, the region around and containing the city was established as the new and only Mexican federal district (Distrito Federal or DF) in 1824.
+It began as Tenochtitlan, a Mexica city built around 1325 on islands in Lake Texcoco.
+After the 1521 siege of Tenochtitlan, it was nearly destroyed and then rebuilt according to Spanish urban standards.
+In 1524, the municipality of Mexico City was established as México Tenochtitlán, and from 1585 onward it was officially known as Ciudad de México.
+During the Spanish colonial period, the city was a major political, administrative, and financial center.
+After Mexico became independent, the territory surrounding the city was organized in 1824 as the country's new and only federal district (Distrito Federal or DF).

-After years of demanding greater political autonomy, in 1997 residents were finally given the right to elect both a head of government and the representatives of the unicameral Legislative Assembly by election.
-Ever since, left-wing parties (first the Party of the Democratic Revolution and later the National Regeneration Movement) have controlled both of them.
-The city has several progressive policies, such as elective abortions, a limited form of euthanasia, no-fault divorce, same-sex marriage, and legal gender change.
-On 29 January 2016, it ceased to be the Federal District (DF) and is now officially known as Ciudad de México (CDMX).
-These 2016 reforms gave the city a greater degree of autonomy and made changes to its governance and political power structures.
-A clause in the Constitution of Mexico, however, prevents it from becoming a state within the Mexican federation, as long as it remains the capital of the country.
+After years of demands for greater political autonomy, residents won the right to elect both the head of government and the members of the unicameral Legislative Assembly in 1997.
+Since then, left-wing parties, first the Party of the Democratic Revolution and later Morena, have controlled both offices.
+The city has also adopted several progressive policies, including legal abortion, a limited form of euthanasia, no-fault divorce, same-sex marriage, and legal gender change.
+On 29 January 2016, the Federal District was officially renamed Ciudad de México, or CDMX.
+These reforms granted the city greater autonomy and changed aspects of its government and political structure, though a constitutional clause still prevents it from becoming a state while it remains Mexico's capital.